 Pray before you begin.

-You knit me together in my mother’s womb.
-You knew me before I was born.
+You knit me together in my mother’s womb and knew me before I was born.
 You have given me specific skills and abilities.
 I praise you because I am fearfully and wonderfully made.
 I know you have planned good works for me to do that will glorify you.
 Please give me guidance and wisdom as I discover the dream you planted deeply in my heart.
 Show me what you would have me to do with the resources and gifts you have given me.
 Inspire me to use what You have given me to glorify You.

 In Jesus’ Name.
 Amen.